-Students who are planning a course of studies or an internship abroad can contact the International Office for information on partner universities and other options of a stay abroad.
+Students who are planning a course of studies or an internship abroad can contact the Center for International Mobility (CIM) for information on partner universities and other options of a stay abroad.
 Further contact points are the International Faculty Offices.
 In addition to the addresses of partner universities and chambers of commerce abroad, the International Office give tips on the further planning of the stay of abroad and applying to foreign companies.

 - How do I finance my stay abroad?

-You can receive information on foreign scholarships, foreign BAföG and other funding opportunities at the International Office of the Osnabrück University of Applied Sciences and at the International Faculty Offices.
+You can receive information on foreign scholarships, foreign BAföG and other funding opportunities at the Center for International Mobility (CIM) of the Osnabrück University of Applied Sciences and at the International Faculty Offices.